 Thank you to Photowall for sponsoring this post and providing the beautiful canvas print above my bed.

+With all the clutter, it can be hard to see the potential of your bedroom.
 So, the first step in creating a relaxing bedroom is to clear the clutter.

 Clear the Clutter